-The mill girls' petitions, with 2,139 signatures, led to one of the earliest legislative hearings on factory conditions.
-But to the dismay of the mill girls, the chairman of the committee was Rep. William Schouler.
+The mill girls’ petitions, with 2,139 signatures, led to one of the earliest legislative hearings on factory conditions.
+But to the dismay of the mill girls, Rep. William Schouler chaired the committee.

-Schouler may have tried to intimidate the mill girls by insisting they testify before the committee – something women hadn’t done before.
+Schouler may have tried to intimidate the mill girls by insisting they testify before the committee – something women had never done before.